Turn sketchbook ideas into scientific masterpieces: a student’s journey

 Let us take you through the process of becoming a scientist just like him, one step at a time.

-In this blog, Juan Miguel Balbin, Science Communicator at Animate Your Science and PhD Candidate at the University of Adelaide, talks about his experiences and life lessons growing up with a sketchbook, and the fundamentals of making simple scientific illustrations to add visibility to your research.
+In this blog, Dr. Juan Miguel Balbin, Science Communicator at Animate Your Science, talks about his experiences and life lessons growing up with a sketchbook, and the fundamentals of making simple scientific illustrations to add visibility to your research.

 The boy with a sketchbook, now a scientist with a lab book